Reading: 0118 304 7616

 What Are the Alternatives for Dogs?

 But what do we do with dogs?
 Luckily, we have other choices.
 A range of very effective oral treatments for dogs exist that are excreted with faeces.
-All that owners need to do to prevent environmental contamination is to pick up their dog poo and discard it in a poo bin for at least 48 hours after the oral treatment was given to the dog.
+All that owners need to do to prevent environmental contamination is to continue to pick up their dog poo.
+Be particularly vigilant in the 48 hours following the oral treatment.
 This reduces the risk of active agents entering the environment.

 Talk to Your Vet: Tailored Advice for Responsible Protection